Trading Money Management and Stock Money Management Strategies

 Ask yourself?
 Some Tips

-1. Can the risks to your in trading activities be identified, what forms do they take? & are these clearly understood and planned for in your in trading plan?
+1. Can the risks to your in trading activities be identified, what forms do they take? & are these clearly understood & planned for in your in trading plan?
 All the risks should be taken care of in your in trading plan.

-2. Do you grade the trading risks encountered by you when in trading indices in a structured way? - Do you have a money management strategy and a in trading plan? have you read about this learn in trading topic which is well covered explained here on this learn trading site for beginner traders.
+2. Do you grade the trading risks encountered by you when in trading indices in a structured way? - Do you have a equity management strategy and a in trading plan? have you read about this learn in trading topic which is well covered explained here on this learn trading site for beginner traders.

 3. Do you know max potential risk of each exposure for each trade that you place?